mlcommons/ck/docs/tutorials/automate-mlperf-tiny.md

-## Contact our task force
+## Contact MLCommons task force on automation and reproducibility

-Please join the [MLCommons task force on automation and reproducibility](https://github.com/mlcommons/ck/blob/master/docs/taskforce.md) to get free help to automate TinyMLPerf benchmark for your software and hardware stack using the MLCommons CM automation language!
+Please join the [MLCommons task force on automation and reproducibility](https://github.com/mlcommons/ck/blob/master/docs/taskforce.md) to get free help to automate and optimize MLPerf benchmarks for your software and hardware stack using the MLCommons CM automation language!